 This post may contain affiliate links.
 Please read my disclosure policy.

-Learn the easiest way to make all-purpose, basic baked chicken breasts that turn out tender and juicy every time!
+Learn the easiest, most reliable way to make all-purpose, basic baked chicken breasts that turn out epically tender and juicy every time!
 Boneless, skinless chicken breasts are simply seasoned with salt, pepper, and fresh herbs.
 Bake them on a sheet pan with halved fresh lemons to make a savory pan sauce to pour over the meat.

-With this easy baked chicken breast recipe, you can bake a batch of chicken breasts for dinner in less than 30 minutes.
-Or put them in the fridge to use all week long for meal prep, in an almost endless list of creative ways.
-Follow these steps and cook chicken that turns out juicy and delicious every time.
+With this easy baked chicken breast recipe, you don’t need to stress out.
+Bake a batch of chicken breasts for dinner in less than 30 minutes.
+Or put them in the fridge to use all week in an almost endless list of creative ways — for weekly meal prep, salads, and casseroles.
+Follow these steps and for baked chicken that turns out juicy and delicious every time.

 It’s no secret that people love boneless, skinless chicken breasts.
 Why?
 Maybe it’s because they’re an economical source of lean protein, convenient to cook and family-pleasing all at once.